The governed AI workspace

 Can we limit what each team can access?

 Yes.
-Admins define a tenant policy that controls which skills, tools, and integrations are available, and which actions need approval before they run.
+Admins use Agent settings and Policy Center to control which skills, tools, and integrations are available, and which actions need approval or are blocked before they run.

 Do actions require human approval?